stackevo/spudreq/draft-trammell-spud-req.md

 signals session start and stop using the substrate, the using protocol may reduce or avoid the need for heartbeat traffic.

+The intention of this work is to make it possible to define and deploy new transport protocols that use encryption to protect their own operation as well as the confidentiality, authenticity, integrity, and linkability resistance of their payloads.
+The accelerating deployment of encryption will render obsolete network operations techniques that rely on packet inspection and modification based upon assumptions about the protocols in use.
+This work will allow the replacement the current regime of middlebox inspection and modification of transport and application-layer headers and payload with one that allows inspection only of information explicitly exposed by the endpoints, and modification of such information only under endpoint control.

+Any selective exposure of traffic metadata outside a relatively restricted trust domain must be advisory, non-negotiated, and declarative rather than imperative.
+As with other signaling systems, exposure of specific elements must be carefully assessed for privacy risks and the total of exposed elements must be so assessed.
+Each exposed parameter should also be independently verifiable, so that each entity can assign its own trust to other entities.
+Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
+These restrictions on vocabulary are discussed further in {{I-D.trammell-stackevo-explicit-coop}}.
+This discussion includes privacy and trust concerns as well as the need for strong incentives for middlebox cooperation based on the information that are exposed.

+Within this document, requirements are presented for a facility implementable as an encapsulation protocol, atop which new transports ("superstrates") can be built.
+Alternately, these could be viewed as a set of requirements for future transport protocol development without a layer separation between the transport and the superstrate.

-This document defines a specific set of requirements for a SPUD facility, based on analysis on a target set of applications to be developed on SPUD developing experience with a prototype described in
+This document defines a specific set of requirements for a SPUD facility, based on analysis on a target set of applications.
-{{I-D.hildebrand-spud-prototype}}.
 It is intended as the basis for determining the next steps to make progress in this space, including possibly chartering a working group for specific protocol engineering work.

-Within this document, requirements are presented as for a facility implementable as an encapsulation protocol, atop which new transports ("superstrates") can be built.
-Alternately, these could be viewed as a set of requirements for future transport protocol development without a layer separation between the transport and the superstrate.

-The final intention of this work is to make it possible to define and deploy new transport protocols that use encryption to protect their own operation as well as the confidentiality, authenticity, integrity, and linkability resistance of their payloads.
-The accelerating deployment of encryption will render obsolete network operations techniques that rely on packet inspection and modification based upon assumptions about the protocols in use.
-This work will allow the replacement the current regime of middlebox inspection and modification of transport and application- layer headers and payload with one that allows inspection only of information explicitly exposed by the endpoints, and modification of such information only under endpoint control.

 # History